CChahrour/MethFormer/README.md

 # 🧚 MethFormer: A Transformer for DNA Methylation

-**MethFormer** is a masked regression transformer model trained to learn local and long-range patterns in DNA methylation (5mC and 5hmC) across genomic regions.
-Pretrained on binned methylation data, it is designed for downstream fine-tuning on tasks such as predicting MLL binding or chromatin state.
+**MethFormer**  is a Vision Transformer (ViT)-inspired model for DNA methylation modeling.
+It uses a masked regression objective to learn both local and long-range patterns in 5mC and 5hmC methylation across genomic regions.
+Pretrained on binned methylation data, MethFormer is designed for downstream fine-tuning on tasks such as predicting MLL binding or chromatin state.

 ---